Code-Institute-Submissions/Damhanlk-hungrie-milestone1_OctResub/README.md

 HMTL5 CSS3 Bootstrap v4.5.3 Google chrome dev tools - debugging query - for use of modal with bootstrap

+The website was tested both after the creation of each section separately but also after its completion.
+I tested all the functionality in the main browsers that ran on several operating systems: Chrome, Firefox, Safari, Windows 10, Mac OSX 10.14, and Android operating systems.

+Testing during section construction was done primarily with Chrome DevTools, making sure each element works correctly and optimally, including responsiveness across devices.
+For navbar, I tested the functionality of all links, including the site brand.
+I also tested the color change of links to hover and toggle and collapse functioning in small devices.

+I conducted several user tests to ensure there was an ease of use with this site, and all users reported the site was well functioning and user friendly.
+No users reported the Dog-Icon Navbar as an issue.

+When user stories were considered for testing, the site was applicable for new and returning users.
+Info was clearly displayed and the site was easily navigable.
 ## Credits

 All of the images used on this site were taken from https://unsplash.com/